 When: Sunday September 27, 2020

-Where: Seymour River Estuary, North Vancouver
+Where: Seymour River Estuary (Spicer Rd.), North Vancouver

 Details: To celebrate International Rivers Day the Society hosts an estuary clean-up and replanting event at the river mouth each year.
+Everyone is welcome to join.
+If you can, please bring your own mask and work gloves.

-With help from the River’s Institute at British Columbia Institute of Technology (BCIT), BCIT students and volunteers from the Society, a considerable volume of replanting and cleanup work is accomplished each year.
+With help from the River’s Institute at British Columbia Institute of Technology (BCIT), students and volunteers from the Society, a considerable volume of replanting and cleanup work is accomplished each year.
 A large volume of invasive plant species are also removed and replaced with native shrubs and tree species, while many bags of trash were also removed from the site.

 Details: District of North Vancouver Fire and Rescue Annual Charity Fishing Derby raises funds for local community groups that support children in the community.
-Limited tickets are available to enter the Derby so don’t wait, get your tickets before they sell out!

 All Participants must have a valid fishing licence with salmon stamp and abide by DFO fishing regulations!
 Visit HIGHWATER TACKLE in North Vancouver, or contact them at firstname.lastname@example.org for further information and tickets.